k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 ### What does K8ssandra include?

-At a pure component level, K8ssandra integrates an packages together:
+At a pure component level, K8ssandra integrates and packages together:

 * Apache Cassandra
 * Kubernetes Operator for Apache Cassandra (cass-operator)